sux2mfgj/vmm/README.md

 - design of a simple vmm
     - small code and single guest os.

-- learning linux kernel and kernel module. (for beginners, like me)
+- learning linux kernel and kernel module.

 - using hardware acceleration
     - Intel VMX and EPT